cfagafaga/DishDecipher/README.md

 A trained model is provided, but its performance is not very strong.
 The model can be found at the following link: https://www.kaggle.com/code/mrakash/food-recognize/output.

 Regarding training, you can store the training dataset in the 'train' folder and the testing dataset in the 'test' folder.
 Then, run the food_classification.py.————python food_classification.py

+The training dataset is sourced from Food-101 and can be found at the following link: https://www.kaggle.com/datasets/kmader/food41/code?resource=download.